isomerpages/cris-precise/news-and-highlights/events/_posts/2026-03-31-post-Integrative Perspectives on the Host Microbiome and Mental Wellbeing.md

 <p>The gut microbiome and brain are deeply interconnected regulators of mental
 health.
-This symposium brings together researchers across disciplines to explore how microbial signals shape brain function, behaviour, and psychiatric risk, and what this means for preventing and treating mental illness.</p>
+This symposium brings together researchers across disciplines to explore how microbial signals shape brain function, behaviour, and psychiatric risk, and what this means for preventing and treating mental illness.
+At the heart of this symposium is an international collaboration spanning Singapore and the United States.</p>
-<p>Featuring two landmark initiatives: the <a href="/precise-extends-glow-with-new-collaboration-with-university-of-wisconsin-madison/" class="underline underline underline-offset-2 decoration-1 decoration-current/40 hover:decoration-current focus:decoration-current" rel="noopener noreferrer nofollow" target="_blank">GLOW (Gut Linked Outcomes in Wellbeing)</a> cohort
+<p>The <a href="/precise-extends-glow-with-new-collaboration-with-university-of-wisconsin-madison/" class="underline underline underline-offset-2 decoration-1 decoration-current/40 hover:decoration-current focus:decoration-current" rel="noopener noreferrer nofollow" target="_blank">GLOW (Gut Linked Outcomes in Wellbeing)</a> cohort
-study, one of Asia's largest investigations into the gut microbiome and mental health, and the LUCIDA Project at University of Wisconsin–Madison, which examines gut-depression links across diverse populations using genomic and digital phenotyping approaches.
+study is one of Asia's largest investigations into the gut microbiome and mental health.
+Complementing this, the LUCIDA Project at University of Wisconsin–Madison examines gut-depression links across diverse populations, using genomic and digital phenotyping approaches.
 Together, these initiatives aim to deepen our understanding of microbiome-brain interactions and to inform innovative strategies for the prevention and treatment of mental illness.</p>
 <h3><strong>Programme Details</strong></h3>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="WisSing Symposium 2026" src="/images/Resources/Events/No_Synopsis__GLOW_WisSing_Project_Meeting_EDM.jpg">